narma/redpanda-tests/README.md

 - Run all tests for Kafka: `testOnly app.KafkaSpec`

 ## Structure
-- All tests contains in `src/test/scala/app/AppTests.scala`
+All tests contains in `src/test/scala/app/AppTests.scala`

+Currently `latest` docker tag used without re-pull strategy.

+To update latest image consider using `docker pull` or re-build manually.
+Also dockerTag can be changed at RedpandaContainer definition in `src/test/scala/testcontainers/RedpandaContainer.scala`